Quantum circuits cannot control unknown operations

 Another standard operation in classical computer programs, usually expressed by an ``\textbf{if}'' clause, is the conditional execution of a part of the program depending on the value of a variable.
 A typical programming line of this kind has the form ``\textbf{if $x=0$, do $A$}'', where $A$ represents an arbitrary set of commands, \ie, a subroutine.
 Crucially, the construction of the \textbf{if} clause is independent of the subroutine $A$, allowing the latter to be used as a variable in the program.

-The quantum analogue of the ``\textbf{if}'' clause is the control of a unitary operation depending on the value of a control quantum bit (qubit).
+The quantum analogue of the ``\textbf{if}'' clause is the control of a unitary operation $U$ depending on the value of a control quantum bit (qubit).
 This is represented by the transformation

-where the subscript $C$ stands for the control qubit and $\ket{\psi}$ is the initial state of the ``target'' system.
-This ``control-$U$'' gate is a fundamental tool for quantum computation.
-It is used for example in Kitaev's phase estimation algorithm \cite{kitaev95}, Shor's factoring \cite{shor94}, Metropolis sampling \cite{temme09}, and in the DQC1 computing model \cite{knill98}.
+where the subscript $C$ stands for the control qubit and $\ket{\psi}$ is the initial state of the target system.
+This control-$U$ gate is a fundamental tool for quantum computation.
+It is used for example in Kitaev's phase estimation algorithm~\cite{kitaev95}, Shor's factoring~\cite{shor94}, Metropolis sampling~\cite{temme09}, and in the Determinstic Quantum Computing on One Qubit (DQC1) computing model~\cite{knill98}.

-The standard strategy to implement this gate in a quantum circuit is to decompose $U$ into elementary gates, for which one knows how to add control \cite{barenco95}.
-This approach is resource demanding, since it requires $O(d^2)$ gates to add control to a unitary of dimension $d$.
-Most importantly, it requires the unitary to be \textit{known}, thus it cannot be used for solving problems in which the unitary itself is a variable.
+The standard strategy to implement this gate in a quantum circuit is to decompose $U$ into elementary gates, for which one knows how to add control~\cite{barenco95}.
+This approach requires the unitary to be \textit{known}, thus it cannot be used for solving problems in which the unitary itself is a variable.
 A genuine quantum analogue of the \textbf{if} clause would be an implementation of the control-$U$ gate in which $U$ can be treated as a blackbox.
 Although it has long been suspected that such a construction is impossible (\eg, it is mentioned \textit{en passant} by Kitaev in Ref.~\cite{kitaev95}), no proof of this fact is known to the best of our knowledge.